 GLG: To go a little deeper, if the cost of delivery is higher than consumers expect, will they look for online grocery options?

 Jane: My specific experience is not in the grocery industry, but I believe that if delivery is available, it will be the first choice for Chinese consumers.
 They have small kitchens and China has a culture of delivery – but also a culture of on-time delivery.
 You have to tell the customer when you are going to deliver and then do it.
-With the coronavirus, customers are likely to be more forgiving.
+With COVID-19 customers are likely to be more forgiving.
 In Shanghai, consumers probably will pay more.
 In other cities, they won’t, because they probably can’t.
 It depends on the location.

 GLG: What strategies should companies consider to mitigate the sales headwind?

 Jane: The most important thing is for the team to be ready to go.
 That requires day-to-day discussion.
 You must be ready to open a store, close a store, and make sure that you have the food – and especially perishable food – in the right places at the right time.
 You must make sure you’re maximizing your delivery machine, and that you’re retaining your people and talking with them.
 If you can talk with your customer, like Starbucks does, do it.
 Tell them what they can anticipate.
 It’s also a good time to do little things.
 If you have some merchandise you’ve been trying to get rid of, for instance, maybe offer it at a lower price or even as a gift as an incentive to come back to the store.
 If you stay on top of things, as soon as you can reopen you can hit the ground running.